saifuddin-m/EQIP/index.md

 # Grazing and water quality practices account for the largest share of acreage receiving EQIP funding.
-The largest number of contracts in 2019 were for the following categories: Water Quality (203144), Soil Practices (134518), Grazing (84370).
-The latgest number of contracts in 2019 were for the following practices: Nutrient management, Prescribed Grazing, Fences, Watering Facilities, and Brush Management.
-The greatest acreage receiving conservation in 2019 were in the grazing and water quality categories.
-The greatest acreage was from the following practices: Watering Facility, Brush Management, Livestock Pipeline, Fences, Forest Stand Improvement, Prescribed Burning, Prescribed Grazing

 <iframe title="EQIP PRACTICES WITH GREATEST ACREAGE IN 2019" aria-label="Split Bars" id="datawrapper-chart-nXdGx" src="https://datawrapper.dwcdn.net/nXdGx/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1353"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>